 - Memory: Memory usage at the selected time (MiB).

-To download the log entries, click Download.
+To download the log entries, click the Download icon on the header bar.
 As a result, the log entries are saved as a .zip file in the location you specify.

-You can trace requests received by your service at a given timestamp by clicking a point in the time axis of either the throughput or the latency graphs.
+You can trace requests your service receives at a given timestamp by clicking a point in the time axis of either the throughput or the latency graphs.
 The visual diagram shows the received requests.

 For each request in the visual diagram view, it displays the request time, the latency, and the status.
 Furthermore, when you click on a specific request, you can view the status code, request latency, the path (control flow) followed to execute the request, and the execution time per